sharife/goldenthread-v2/site/content/get-involved/_index.md

 ---
 title: Get Involved
 intro: >
-  There are many ways for you to be a part of the Golden Thread's family of artists, staff, and volunteers.
+  There are many ways for you to be a part of Golden Thread's family of artists, staff, and volunteers.
 Find out more about available opportunities below.
 ---
 - - -

 **JOB OPENINGS**\
-We are currently accepting applications for an Artistic Producer position.
-In addition, we accept ongoing resumes with letters of interest in Golden Thread from stage managers, designers, set builders, and technical directors at [information@goldenthread.org]((mailto:information@goldenthread.org)). **[Learn more](/get-involved/jobs/).**
+We do not currently have any available staff positions.
+However, we do accept ongoing resumes with letters of interest in Golden Thread from stage managers, designers, set builders, and technical directors at [information@goldenthread.org]((mailto:information@goldenthread.org)). **[Learn more](/get-involved/jobs/).**

 - - -